Yzena Open License 0.1

 Why did you define “source code”?

-Because of the recursive definition of “this software”.
+In order to make this license non-viral and because of the recursive definition of “this software”.
 See the previous question.

 Why did you write this FAQ when nobody has asked you any questions yet?